indracollective/laravel-revisor/docs/modes-and-middleware.md

 # Modes & Middleware

-## RevisorModes
+## RevisorContexts

 Each of your Revisor-enabled Models have 3 distinct database tables ie. a Pages model would have `pages_drafts`, `pages_published` and `pages_versions` tables.

-**Which of these tables is read/written to by Laravel depends on which `RevisorMode` is currently active.**
+**Which of these tables is read/written to by Laravel depends on which `RevisorContext` is currently active.**

-There are 3 modes available on the `RevisorMode` enum which correspond to the 3 tables.
+There are 3 modes available on the `RevisorContext` enum which correspond to the 3 tables.
 They are

-- `RevisorMode::Draft`
+- `RevisorContext::Draft`
-- `RevisorMode::Published`
+- `RevisorContext::Published`
-- `RevisorMode::Version`
+- `RevisorContext::Version`

-## Setting the RevisorMode
+## Setting the RevisorContext

-There are multiple levels at which you can set the active `RevisorMode`
+There are multiple levels at which you can set the active `RevisorContext`

 ### 1. Globally, via the config file

-By default, Revisor will use the `RevisorMode::Published` mode.
+By default, Revisor will use the `RevisorContext::Published` mode.
 This is recommended for most use cases, to avoid unintentionally exposing draft records.

 ```php